Everlee History, Family Crest & Coats of Arms

 The surname Everlee was first found in North Yorkshire at Everley or at Everleigh in Wiltshire.
 Both are rather old villages.
 Everley in Yorkshire dates back to the Domesday Book of 1086 where it was listed as Eurelai and Everleigh in Wiltshire dates back further to Saxon times when it was listed as Eburleagh.
 Both have similar origins in that they both literally mean "wood or clearing frequented by wild boars," from the Old English words "eofar" + "leah."

-Important Dates for the Everlee family
+Early History of the Everlee family

 This web page shows only a small excerpt of our Everlee research.
 Another 87 words (6 lines of text) covering the years 1268, 1511, 1586, 1554 and 1554 are included under the topic Early Everlee History in all our PDF Extended History products and printed products wherever possible.